 A summary of other capital projects related to public transportation that the City of Alexandria is undertaking as part of its 10-year Capital Improvement Plan are summarized below.
-Since the draft FY 2025 - FY 2034 Capital Improvement Program is not yet available, the projects and numbers shown below reflect the approved FY 2024 - FY 2033 CIP projects.
+The projects and numbers shown below reflect the draft FY 2025 - FY 2034 CIP projects.

-Table 4-4 / City of Alexandria Capital Improvement Program (CIP) Summary
+Table 4-5 / City of Alexandria Capital Improvement Program (CIP) Summary\

-Item Project Description FY 2025 CIP Funding Request FY 2024-2033 Total CIP Funding Request 1 Transit Corridor 'A' - Route 1.
+Item Project Description FY 2025 CIP Funding Request FY 2025-2034 Total CIP Funding Request 1 Transit Corridor 'A' - Route 1.
 The Route 1 Transitway is a 5-mile-long, high-capacity transit corridor connecting the Pentagon City and Braddock Road Metrorail stations.
 The initial segment of the corridor was completed in the summer of 2014.
 Remaining funding from the original construction project will be used to design the final extension of the dedicated transit lanes on Richmond Highway between East Glebe Road and Evans Lane and provide the environmental analysis required for this project.
 In FY 2020, \$5 million of funding was added as part of the Amazon Incentive Package to help complete the planning and design as well as the right-of-way acquisition and construction of the Transitway north of East Glebe Road to Evans Lane.
 The City plans to apply for future grant funding for the construction of this project.
 Timing of project construction and right-of-way acquisition will depend on the timing and phasing of phase two of the North Potomac Yard development project and proposed Entertainment District at Potomac Yard. \$0 \$10,000,000 2 Transit Corridor 'B' - Duke Street.
 This project will construct a 4.5-mile segment of high-capacity transitway along Duke Street between the former Landmark Mall Site and the King Street Metrorail Station.
 Based on Council direction, staff sought and obtained \$87 million of regional transportation NVTA 70% funds to use for planning, design, right-of-way, construction, and asset acquisition such as buses and shelters.
 Design will occur in FY 2024 - 2025 with construction anticipated to begin in FY 2026.
 Construction of an ultimate build condition will likely be phased depending on the results of the outreach findings as well as adjacent private redevelopment projects.
 Once completed, this project will support development approved in the Eisenhower West, Eisenhower East and Landmark/Van Dorn Small Area Plans (including the redeveloped \$55,800,000 \$75,000,000